NaeuralEdgeProtocol/tutorials/README.md

-# Video Episodes for the ratio1's Naeural Edge Protocol SDK
+# Video Episodes for the Ratio1's SDK

 ## Episode #1 - Introduction